How Much You Need To Study For The ACT

-As I tell my students, the ACT is a marathon, not a race, and it is an exam that rewards hard work and preparation.
-So, it’s great you’re thinking about how much studying you need to do for the ACT—it means you’re taking the test seriously, and are prepared to do the work you need to do to succeed.
+As I tell my students, the ACT is a marathon, not a sprint.
+It is an exam that rewards hard work and preparation.
+So, it’s great you’re thinking about how much studying you need to do for the ACT—it means you’re taking the test seriously, and are prepared to do the work needed to succeed.

-The short answer to this question is, ACT prep requires study over the course of 3-4, or, ideally, 5-6 months, with time set aside for work daily, and the completion of lots and lots of practice tests.
+Effective ACT prep requires study over the course of 3-4, or, ideally, 5-6 months, with time set aside for daily work, and the completion of lots of practice tests.

 For more help on the actual ACT itself, check out our ACT prep course.
 I’ve outlined some things to incorporate and consider below: